MarianKelsey/mariankelsey.github.io/_pages/tutoring.md

 {% include base_path %}
 I tutor biblical languages (Hebrew and Greek) and biblical studies.

 I offer one-to-one tutoring and group teaching.
 I can provide regular lessons, courses, and one-off talks.
+I have experience teaching students with autism and dyslexia.

 Please do get in touch if you or your group would like to discuss tuition; I look forward to hearing from you!